 The enterprise has revealed, among other things, that it is discussing bringing the game to China, and also seeking to launch it as a mobile game.
 Since then, the plan has been improved and fans can expect Apex Legends on their smartphones and tablets — it’ll only take some time before it actually arrives.

-EA CEO Andrew Wilson said, in his recent update, that Apex Legends mobile version will not be available until 2021–that it will drop after October 1, 2020.
+EA CEO Andrew Wilson said, in his recent update, that the Apex Legends mobile version will not be available until 2021–that it will drop after October 1, 2020.
 It means that fans have at least a year to wait for the mobile game to be released.

 It’s no wonder EA is bringing Apex Legends to a growingly crowded market, although it does.
 Epic was launching Fortnite for the first time on mobile devices, something that PUBG Mobile joined in recent years.
 Many players have also been discussing what Apex Legends settings for mobile will be.